Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Introduction

-Markov-Chain Monte-Carlo (MCMC) is considered the gold standard for Bayesian inference because it asymptotically converges to the true posterior distribution ~\citep{geyer1992practical}.
-It's application has been limited by the computational challenges of applying MCMC to large real-world clinical data.
+Markov Chain Monte Carlo (MCMC) is considered the gold standard for Bayesian inference because, in theory, it asymptotically converges to the true posterior distribution if run for a sufficient number of iterations thereby reaching a stationary posterior distribution ~\citep{geyer1992practical}.
+Its application has been limited by the computational challenges of applying MCMC to large real-world clinical data.
 In Bayesian analysis, we are usually interested in the posterior distribution $p(Z|X)$ where $\mathbf{Z}$ are latent variables $\{z_1,...,z_n\}$ and $\mathbf{X}$ are observed data $\{x_1,...,x_n\}$.
-In many real-world models of interest the denominator of Bayes' theorem, $p(X)$, often referred to as the \textit{evidence}, can include latent variables that give rise to analytically or computationally intractable evidence ~\citep{murphy2012machine}.
-Approximate Bayesian inference via optimisation of the evidence lower bound is often called Variational Bayes (VB).
-In VB, optimization is used to find a tractable distribution $q(Z)$ from a family of distributions $\mathbf{Q}$ such that it is close to the posterior distribution $p(Z|X)$.
-The optimization aims to locate $q^*(Z)$, the distribution that minimise the Kullback-Leibler (KL) divergence of $q(Z)$ and $p(Z|X)$.
-This optimisation approach is often significantly more computationally efficient than MCMC at the expense of an estimated posterior.
+In many real-world models of interest, the denominator of Bayes' theorem, $p(X)$, often referred to as the \textit{evidence}, and evaluates to $\int p(Z,X)dZ$, typically gives rise to analytically or computationally intractable integrals~\citep{murphy2012machine}.
+Approximate Bayesian inference via optimization of the one-sided evidence lower bound is often called Variational Bayes (VB) or Variational Inference (VI).
+In VB, optimization is used to find an optimum distribution $q(Z)$ from a family of tractable distributions $\mathbf{Q}$ such that it is as close to the posterior distribution $p(Z|X)$ as possible.
+The optimization aims to locate $q^*(Z)$, the distribution that minimises the Kullback-Leibler (KL) divergence of $q(Z)$ and $p(Z|X)$.
+This optimization approach is often significantly more computationally efficient than MCMC at the expense of an approximated posterior that cannot be improved with more iterations.

 VB has been successfully demonstrated for other patient phenotyping applications.
-Song et al. applied variational inference with a deep learning natural language processing (NLP) approach to patient phenotyping ~\citep{song2022automatic}.
-Li et al. propose another NLP model, \textit{MixEHR}, that applies a latent topic model to EHR data ~\citep{li2020inferring}.
+Song et al. applied variational inference with a deep learning natural language processing (NLP) approach to patient phenotyping~\citep{song2022automatic}.
+Li et al. propose another NLP model, \textit{MixEHR}, that applies a latent topic model to EHR data~\citep{li2020inferring}.
 They apply a VB coordinate ascent approach to impute mixed disease memberships and latent disease topics that apply to a given patient EHR cohort.
-Hughes et al. developed a mean field VB model for multivariate generalized linear mixed models applied to longitudinal clinical studies ~\citep{hughes2023fast}.
+Hughes et al. developed a mean-field VB model for multivariate generalized linear mixed models applied to longitudinal clinical studies~\citep{hughes2023fast}.